mybb/docs.mybb.com/1.8/administration/spam.md

 ## If a Spammer Gets Through, Purge Them!

 Sometimes, despite relentless efforts, spammers will get through your countermeasures.
 If they haven't posted too much yet, the Purge Spammer feature (inspired by [MattRogowski's Goodbye Spammer for 1.6](http://mods.mybb.com/view/goodbye-spammer)) makes it easy to instantly undo the damage that has been done.
-Just go to one of the spammer's posts, and click the "Purge Spammer" button in the postbit, and all of their content (posts, threads, PMs, signature, website, etc.) will be deleted and the entire user can be either deleted or banned.
+Just go to one of the spammer's posts, and click the **Purge Spammer** button in the postbit, and all of their content (posts, threads, PMs, signature, website, etc.) will be deleted and the entire user can be either deleted or banned.
 These settings can be configured in `Admin CP > Configuration > Purge Spammer`.